Constraint Inference in Control Tasks from Expert Demonstrations via Inverse Optimization: Constraint Inference

 \subsection{General Constraint Inference via KKT Residual}

 In this section we focus on the case where the actual number of constraints $M$ is known a priori.
-We will be extending our approach to the case where $M$ is unknown in section~\ref{sec:greedy_alg}.
-The optimization problem in~\eqref{eq:LQR_version_1} admits the following Lagrangian
+We will be extending our approach to the case where $M$ is unknown in section~\ref{sec:greedy_alg}. {In what follows, we formulate the Lagrangian for one demonstration from one initial condition.
+This setup can be easily extended to multiple demonstrations from distinct initial conditions by taking the sum of their Lagrangians. } The optimization problem in~\eqref{eq:LQR_version_1} admits the following Lagrangian

 with $\lambda\in\mathbb{R}_+^{MT}$ denoting the vector of Lagrange multipliers.
 The KKT conditions of stationarity, complementary slackness, primal and dual feasibility are then